 Teething pain in young children may be treated with acetaminophen or ibuprofen (dosed by the child's weight).
 Other options include chewing hard crackers (such as biscotti), and chewing on anything cold (such as gel-containing teething rings).
 Over-the-counter teething products containing benzocaine pose serious risks to infants and children and should not be used.

 The rare person with cavernous sinus thrombosis Cavernous Sinus Thrombosis Cavernous sinus thrombosis is a very rare disorder in which a blood clot (thrombosis) forms in the cavernous sinus (a large vein at the base of the skull).
-Cavernous sinus thrombosis is usually... read more or Ludwig angina Submandibular Space Infection A submandibular space infection is a bacterial infection of the floor of the mouth.
-Bacteria can spread from an infected lower tooth to the tissue under and around the tongue.
-People with poor... read more requires immediate hospitalization, removal of the infected tooth, and antibiotics given by vein (intravenously).
+Cavernous sinus thrombosis is usually... read more or Ludwig angina Submandibular Space Infection A submandibular space infection is a bacterial infection of the tissues below the mouth.
+Submandibular space infection can cause pain and tenderness under the tongue and/or under the jaw, and... read more requires immediate hospitalization, removal of the infected tooth, and antibiotics given by vein (intravenously).

 Most toothaches involve cavities or the resulting complications (such as pulpitis or an abscess).